gdimi/Bmp-Small-Business-Management/README.md

 bmp
 ===
-Hello to everyone, this is a small software made in php/js/sql/css/html.
+Hello y'all, this is a small software made in php/js/sql/css/html.
 It's purpose is to manage a small business's afairs: customers, expenses, income etc.
 It organises day to day task in a case tracker and has statistcs.
 It is still in beta stage so bugs are expected and welcomed!